ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 **Example Input**

 Finally, please see the following parameter file for example input to the simulation.
-To also view the csv files required please see bushfire_drone_simulation/tests/input_data.
+To also view the csv files required and examples for how to run multiple simulations, please see bushfire_drone_simulation/example_input.

 .. code-block:: json